 |Written As:||Spoken As:|

 Original Concept:Initially conceptualized as a pair of lovers, one an atheist the other a believer.
-Both tragically die and to their surprise the afterlife is real, if not what they expected.
-It has been through several layers of iteration since the original concept as it has grown and become more clearly grasped.
+Following their tragic death they awake in the afterlife.
+To their joint surprise this land of the dead is not as they had expected.
+Growing beyond the scope of the original concept, Bræd has been through several layers of iteration and has blossomed into a fully realized fantasy world.

 Project Objective:With about five+ years of time spent under the hood, the eventual goal is to write a short series of books set in the world of Bræd.